Always OATS – Why I eat oats every day!

 - 1 cup pumpkin seeds & sunflower seeds (rich in magnese, phosphorus & magnesium)

 - 1 cup mixed nuts (rich in healthy fats)

 - 1 cup dates (rich in protein, iron & vitamins)

 - generous sprinkle of desiccated coconut, cinnamon, and vanilla or anything else you like

-BTW: If you prefere a crunchy granola (I usually do), just toss the muesli in some coconut-oil and add some agave syrup (or any sweetener of your choice).
+BTW: If you prefere a crunchy granola (I usually do), just toss the muesli in some coconut-oil and add some maple/agave syrup (or any sweetener of your choice).
 Then bake it on medium to high heat for 25-30 minutes.
 Don’t forget to toss it once in a while so it doesn’t burn!
-Extra tip: add the SuperGoodFruits freeze dried berries or buah’s freeze dried fruits after baking so that they stay crunchy.
+Extra tip: add the shake-powder after baking so that all the essential nutrients are restored.
 Enjoy!

 Last but not least

 Feel free to let me know what you think about my little talk about oats and why and how I incorparate them into my daily diet 🙂